cxzczxzc/iam_drg/README.md

 This solution is designed to achieve the goal of implementing principle of least privilege in an organization.

-This module also takes into account preventing users accessing their projects through the console to perform work.
-Thus, the viewer group for the project gets assigned a set of roles that ensure that console access is read-only.

 # How it works
 This solution uses IAM conditions to restrict users to grant themselves excessive permissions.